heading-dotFind Relief from

 Ideal candidates are women experiencing low libido, urinary incontinence, menopause symptoms such as painful intercourse and vaginal dryness, or women looking to improve their sex life.
 This procedure is quick and comfortable with no downtime, meaning you can swing by our office when it's best for your schedule and get treatment without disrupting your day.

-Women in South Carolina use Femiwave therapy alongside hormone replacement therapy in Fort Mill because it is:
+Women in South Carolina use Femiwave therapy alongside hormone replacement therapy in Fort Mill, SC because it is:

 • Recommended by Doctors